devDucks/astroarch/README.md

 after that run `sudo pacman -Sy && sudo pacman -S kstars phd2 indi-3rdparty-drivers stellarsolver`

-# Download
-Please use this link to download the latest astroarch gzipped img file => https://drive.google.com/file/d/111VLsfO-G9PiHvtZUz7PRrjngkYxyHPc/view

-# Flash the img to an SD
-If you prefer a GUI, use [balenaHetcher](https://www.balena.io/etcher/) otherwise you can use the unix `dd` to flash it, and if you are using `dd` I think there is nothing I shall explain to you :)

 # Useful commands
 The followings are some useful commands that you can run from the terminal so you don't have to deal with complicated stuff by yourself if you don't want to:
  - `update-astroarch` => this command will update system packages (including kstars, indi, etc. if there are new versions) and will pull any fix for astroarch itself, additionally will update the astroarch configuration that may bring in more commands etc.